AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 #### Display Mode

-You can configure the display mode of labels – call the {api:anychart.charts.HeatMap#labelsDisplayMode}labelsDisplayMode(){api} method with one of the three parameters:
+By default, a label is not shown if it does not fit the width of a cell.
+However, you can hide such labels or always show all labels.
+To set the display mode of labels, call the {api:anychart.charts.HeatMap#labelsDisplayMode}labelsDisplayMode(){api} method with one of the three parameters:

-* `"alwaysShow"` to always labels
+* `"drop"` (default)
-* `"clip"` – to crop labels to fit cells
+* `"clip"`
-* `"drop"` – to hide labels that are too long to fit cells

-The default display mode is `drop`: a label is not shown if it does not fit the width of a cell.
+* `"alwaysShow"`

 The following sample shows how these modes work: